Materials-Consortia/OPTIMADE/optimade.rst

      property : data item that pertains to an entry. val : value examples that properties can be.
-           :val: is ONLY used when referencing values of actual properties, i.e., information that pertains to the database.
+           :val: is ONLY used when referencing values of actual properties, i.e., information that pertains to the database. type : data type of values.
+            MUST equal a valid OPTIMADE data type as listed and defined under `Data types`_.

      # URL queries